 The most used 'thank you' expressions in everyday life

-Apparently, people who know how to say thank you on a daily basis were healthier !
+Apparently, people who know how to say thank you in French were healthier !

 Why ?
 They were just happier, and therefore less stressed.
 People who show gratitude generally feel healthier, which has an influence on our mental health.
 It’s a virtuous circle: the better we feel, the better we are !